tanviaanand/Vape-Detection/README.md

 Alternatively, if you'd like to use python notebooks to make your life easier, you can find the training implemented in [notebooks/resource-allocator-1.ipynb](notebooks/resource-allocator-1.ipynb) and inference done from [notebooks/run-inference.ipynb](notebooks/run-inference.ipynb).

 If you'd like to run inference or train on your own model and dataset, you can simply change the file paths in the commands. (step f,g,h,i)

-Thank you for referring to our project and feel free to open issues in case of any questions!